Israeli Air Force Flight Academy: Preliminary phase

-At this phase, which lasts about six months, the cadets are divided into departments and acquire basic skills needed to fly aircraft.
-The departments are: combat pilots, combat navigators, transport pilots and helicopter pilots.
+During this phase, the cadets are trained in basic aircraft operating skills.
+This part of the course mostly consists of training flights.
+The cadets also study flight mechanics, computer applications, introductory statistics, management, and alegbra, all in relation to flight formations.

 Introductions phase and graduate courses phase

 These are two phases in which the cadets study the majority of the content needed to get the BA.
 These two phases, which are commonly referred to as the "Year of Education" (שנת ההשכלה), last for about a year.
-Consecutive academic studies for a BA are done under the auspices of the Ben-Gurion University.
+Consecutive academic studies for a BA are done under the auspices of Ben-Gurion University of the Negev.
+Cadets are placed in one of four available courses: Politics and Administration, Economics and Management, Mathematics and Computer Science, or Management of Information Systems.
 The intensive academic year (not equivalent to regular university studies) consists of three semesters, of 13 weeks each.
-The four graduate courses include: Mathematics and Computer Science; Management of Information Systems; Economics and Management; Politics, Administration and Management.
-In addition, the cadets study about military topics, aviation topics and take three courses in English.
+Every semester ends with a final exam.
+In addition, the cadets study physics, aerodynamics, meteorology, weapon systems, and navigation, as well as the history of the IDF and IAF in particular, and take three courses in English.

 Advanced phase

-The last phase of the course includes acquisition of advanced aircraft skills and finishing the academic studies.
-Graduates receive at the end of this phase a lieutenant rank, a BA and an aircraft wings pin.
+This is the last phase of the course, during which the cadets fly operational aircraft and train in advanced combat skills.
+They also complete their degrees and study a variety of weapon systems.
+At the end of this phase, the cadets receive a Lieutenant rank, a BA, and an aircraft wings pin, officially becoming pilots in the Israeli Air Force.

 Course completion

 Three years after beginning the course, and two weeks before its completion, a special committee meets to examine all the cadets and determine which ones will be completing the course.
 While rare, it is not unknown for some cadets to be dropped from the course even at this late stage.
+Near the end of their training, cadets also undergo a two-week course in captivity endurance.
+After preparatory instruction, cadets endure a mock kidnapping and are held in prison-like conditions where they are subjected to intense interrogations and abuse, including real violence, and demeaning activities.

 After the special committee completes its deliberations, the cadets who will be graduating begin preparing for the ceremony.
 There are two graduation ceremonies every year, one in the spring and one in the fall.
 One of the graduates' final tasks is to act as the induction cadre for the next class of cadets arriving to begin their gibush, introducing them to military service via a series of punishing physical and mental challenges.